Personal computer: Pocket PC

 A pocket PC is a hardware specification for a handheld-sized computer (personal digital assistant, PDA) that runs the Microsoft Windows Mobile operating system.
 It may have the capability to run an alternative operating system like NetBSD or Linux.
 Pocket PCs have many of the capabilities of desktop PCs.
 Numerous applications are available for handhelds adhering to the Microsoft Pocket PC specification, many of which are freeware.
 Microsoft-compliant Pocket PCs can also be used with many other add-ons like GPS receivers, barcode readers, RFID readers and cameras.

 In 2007, with the release of Windows Mobile 6, Microsoft dropped the name Pocket PC in favor of a new naming scheme: devices without an integrated phone are called Windows Mobile Classic instead of Pocket PC, while devices with an integrated phone and a touch screen are called Windows Mobile Professional.

 Palmtop and handheld PCs

-Palmtop PCs were miniature pocket-sized computers running DOS that first came about in the late 1980s, typically in a clamshell form factor with a keyboard.
+Palmtop PCs were miniature pocket-sized computers running MS-DOS that first came about in the late 1980s, typically in a clamshell form factor with a keyboard.
 Non-x86 based devices were often called palmtop computers, examples being Psion Series 3.
 In later years a hardware specification called Handheld PC was later released by Microsoft that run the Windows CE operating system.